 - 41. The Professional Conduct Committee shall ensure that, in every matter where the Canadian Public Accountability Board ("CPAB") is a complainant, CPAB is given timely notice of every significant stage of the investigation and, if the matter is not referred to the Discipline Committee, prompt notification and a written explanation of that determination. - 42.
-The Professional Conduct Committee shall notify CPAB of any investigation with respect to a reporting issuer of a Member or firm registered with CPAB, and shall provide CPAB with information and documentation requested by CPAB pursuant to s.
+The Professional Conduct Committee shall notify CPAB of any investigation with respect to a reporting issuer of a Member or Firm registered with CPAB, and shall provide CPAB with information and documentation requested by CPAB pursuant to s.
 11 of the Canadian Public Accountability Board Act (Ontario), 2006, S.O.
 2006, c.
 33, Sch.
 D.

-REGULATION 7-2 REVIEWER OF COMPLAINTS Adopted by the Council pursuant to the Chartered Accountants Act, 2010, and the Bylaws on June 16, 2011, as amended to June 18, 2014.
+REGULATION 7-2 REVIEWER OF COMPLAINTS

+Adopted by the Council pursuant to the Bylaws on June 16, 2011, as amended to June 18, 2014, and continued under the Chartered Professional Accountants of Ontario Act, 2017.

-Definitions .
-2
+Definitions 2

-Request for Review .
-2
+Request for Review 2

-Office of the General Counsel .
-3
+Office of the General Counsel 3

-Powers of Reviewer .
-3
+Powers of Reviewer 3

-Assistance for the Reviewer .
-4
+Assistance for the Reviewer 3

-Reporting by the Reviewer .
-4
+Reporting by the Reviewer 4

-Appointment of the Reviewer .
-4
+Appointment of the Reviewer 4

-Professional Conduct Committee .
-5
+Professional Conduct Committee 5

-Fees .
-6
+Fees 5

-REGULATION 7-2 REVIEWER OF COMPLAINTS Adopted by the Council pursuant to the Chartered Accountants Act, 2010, and the Bylaws on June 16, 2011, as amended to June 18, 2014.
+REGULATION 7-2 REVIEWER OF COMPLAINTS

+Adopted by the Council pursuant to the Bylaws on June 16, 2011, as amended to June 18, 2014, and continued under the Chartered Professional Accountants of Ontario Act, 2017.